The Magnus Archives: Season 4

 Six months after the previous events, Sims is awoken from his coma by Oliver Banks, a benevolent servant of the End.
 Returning to the Magnus Institute, Sims learns from Hussain that Lukas has taken Blackwood on as his personal assistant and King has become increasingly violent.
 Sims deduces that King is being influenced by the Slaughter as a result of her previous encounters with its manifestations and extracts a 'ghost bullet' from her leg, and she wounds him after waking up mid-surgery.
-A servant of the Stranger who survived the Unknowing brings a coffin to the Archives, explaining that it trapped Tonner within the coffin before the explosion.
+Breekon, a servant of the Stranger who survived the Unknowing brings a coffin to the Archives, explaining that it trapped Tonner within the coffin before the explosion.
 Sims resolves to save Tonner, but since the coffin is aligned with the Buried he plans to leave a part of himself outside of it to find his way back to, and has the Boneturner, a servant of the Flesh, extract one of his ribs.
 Following his successful retrieval of Tonner from the coffin, Sims researches the other entities' rituals along with Hussain, who has been secretly meeting with Bouchard to take advantage of his near-omniscience.
 Bouchard convinces them to travel to Ny-Ålesund to stop the ritual of the Dark, only to find a single servant who explains that the ritual failed three years earlier despite it having seemingly been unopposed.
 Sims destroys the former ritual's catalyst, an artificial dark-energy star, before they return to the Institute.
 Meanwhile, Lukas and Blackwood research the emergence of a new entity, the Extinction, and plan to gain all knowledge about it by using the Panopticon of Millbank Prison, which has been preserved within the tunnels and was the catalyst of the Eye's ritual centuries prior.
 Lukas releases the Not-Them to cause a distraction.
 In the Panopticon, Lukas and Blackwood are met by Bouchard guarding the remains of the Institute's founder, Jonah Magnus.
 Bouchard reveals that he is the fourth incarnation of Magnus, who has been body swapping as a form of life extension, but offers to allow Blackwood to kill him in order to use the Panopticon's power.
 Blackwood refuses, explaining that he pretended to follow Lukas' lead to keep his attention away from Sims, who he has fallen in love with.
 Furious, Lukas banishes Blackwood into the realm of the Lonely but is followed by Sims, who extracts a statement from Lukas before killing him.
 Sims rescues Blackwood and they retreat to a safe house in Scotland.
 Because Sims is now sustained by reading statements and cannot stop reading once he starts, he is tricked into reading a statement written by Magnus.
 Magnus reveals that a ritual can only succeed if it summons all of the entities simultaneously, and that to enact this ritual, he has orchestrated the events of the past three years to get Sims to directly confront and be marked by manifestations of all fourteen entities, allowing him to be the catalyst of a new ritual to summon them all into the world, with the Eye as the supreme entity.
 Magnus' statement ends with the ritual's incantation which Sims cannot help but to read aloud, transforming the world into a hellscape.